 Comment.
 Section 25350.5 supersedes the grant of condemnation authority formerly contained in various subdivisions of Section 1238 of the Code of Civil Procedure and supplements the specific grants of such authority contained in this and other codes.
 E.g., GOVT.
 CODE § 26020 (airports); STS. & HWYS.
 CODE § 943 (highways).
 Its purpose is to give a county adequate authority to carry out its functions.
+Cf. CODE CIV.
+PROC. § 1240.010 (authorization of eminent domain for any purpose or function is a declaration that the purpose or function is a public use).

 Specific limitations may be imposed on the exercise of the power of eminent domain.
-See PENAL CODE §4106 (no industrial farm may be established on land outside county without consent of the affected county).
+See PENAL CODE § 4106 (no industrial farm may be established on land outside county without consent of the affected county).
 On the other hand, where a statute authorizes the acquisition of property by means not specifically including eminent domain, such authorization does not preclude the use of eminent domain under this section.
-See, e.g., PUB.
-RES.
-CODE §5157 (county may acquire land for public park).
+See, e.g., Pub.
+Res.
+Code § 5157 (county may acquire land for public park).